mantidproject/documents/Design/SystemTestRepoMerge.md

 In the source tree the test data file is replaced with a text file containing the hash code its file name is the data file name with `.%(algo)` appended to it, e.g. CNCS\_7860\_event.nxs is replaced by CNCS\_7860\_event.nxs.md5.
 CMake defines a set of build rules to fetch the real data from the remote locations as required.
 The data is stored in object stores defined by the variable `ExternalData_OBJECT_STORES` with the same layout as the server.
 Symbolic links (copies on Windows) are created in the directory defined by `ExternalData_BINARY_ROOT` and named after the real file that then points to the real data in the object store.

-#### Remote Servers

-[TODO] We need to decide where to put the data.
-It seems logical to have a central copy, say on Linode and then have local mirrors at each facility for faster access.
-Developers would *pull* from the local one but *push* to the central one.

 ### Workflow for Adding a File

 In order for the build servers torun correctly, care will need to be taken when adding a new file as it will have to be present in the central store **before** pushing the commits that reference it to the git remote.
 It is proposed that a git alias is created called `add-test-data` that will call a script `git-add-test-data` with paths to file(s) as argument(s).
 For each file, `filename.ext`, the script will